AjayAchugatla/BMI-WIZARD/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
-For any questions or suggestions, please contact yourname@domain.com.
+For any questions or suggestions, please contact ajayachugatla17@gmail.com.